Return to Index

 In addition to your prescribed therapy, the National Institute of Mental Health suggests you incorporate the following strategies into your life to help cope with depression:

-- Participate in mild exercise.
+- Participate in regular exercise.

 - Go to the movies, ball games, or other social activities.